Data is everywhere

 If they did, could they improve the speed and flow of traffic on the Strategic Road Network, meaning that they have to build less physical infrastructure, because data is allowing them to use the existing infrastructure much more effectively?

 An alternative perspective – think about KPIs and reporting.
-For every three KPIs that relate to the Strategic Road Network, do they have one that relates directly to data?
+For every two KPIs that relate to the Strategic Road Network, do they have one that relates directly to data?
 Are they tracking the right things inside their organisation?

 If data is potentially one of your most valuable assets, shouldn't you be treating it like one?